logo

 • T[] or T[M], where T is any scalar ABI type supported by the core profile.

-• tuple(T0,...,Tn-1)[] or tuple(T0,...,Tn-1)[M], where each Ti is a scalar ABI type.
+• tuple(T0,...,Tn-1)[] or tuple(T0,...,Tn-1)[M], where each Ti is a scalar ABI type (e.g. int256, uint256, address, bool, string, bytes, bytesN).

-Array containers and template rows
+Array containers and evmstate:item-element

-• It is in single-binding mode and has a binding via evmstate:call or evmstate:selector / evmstate:returns.
+1. It is in single‑binding mode and has a binding via evmstate:call or evmstate:selector / evmstate:returns.

-• The declared output type of that binding is an array type supported by this profile.
+2. The declared output type of that binding is an array type supported by this profile.

-Evaluation semantics (informal)
+Evaluation semantics

 Given chain‑id C, contract address A, block‑number B, and an array container E:

-• If the element type is tuple(T0,...,Tn-1), each items[i] is decoded as a tuple (v0,...,v{n-1}).
+• If the element type is tuple(T0,...,Tn-1), then items[i] = (v0,...,v{n-1}).

-2. For each index i from 0 to N-1:
+2. For each index i = 0..N-1:

 evmstate:item-field="k"

-Let the ABI array element type be:
+Let the array element type be:

-• scalar T (e.g. uint256[]), OR
+• scalar T (e.g. uint256[]), or

 • tuple tuple(T0,...,Tn-1) (e.g. tuple(int256,uint256)[]).

-For a given row index i and a node X inside the cloned row R that has evmstate:item-field="k":
+For a given row index i and an element X with evmstate:item-field="k":

-1. Determine value = items[i].
+1. Let value = items[i].

 2. Determine the selected component v:

-• If the element type is a tuple tuple(T0,...,Tn-1), then value = (v0,...,v{n-1}).
-The index k MUST satisfy 0 <= k < n, and v = vk.
-Otherwise this SHOULD be treated as an error.
+• For tuple types: value = (v0,...,v{n-1}).
+Valid indices are 0 <= k < n, and v = vk.
+Other values MUST be treated as an error.

-4. Place the rendered string:
+4. Place the rendered value:

-The evmstate:item-field attribute is only meaningful inside the subtree of a template row in an array container; its use elsewhere SHOULD be treated as an error.
+• evmstate:item-field is only meaningful inside the subtree of a template row in an array container.

 Example: scalar array